-- The person telling a personal story from disclosing in the public arena, or from damaging their reputation. - Those who the story is told about; they have a right to privacy. - The class members: from distress at hearing a disclosure, or from covert pressure to be engaged in social activities or "high status" risky behaviours. - The teacher from sidetracking off the discussion activity, or from allegations that the course is an arena for gossip or intrusion upon the privacy of others.
+- The person telling a personal story from disclosing a sensitive piece of information in the public arena, or from damaging their reputation. - Those who the story is told about; they have a right to privacy. - The class members: from distress at hearing a disclosure, or from covert pressure to be engaged in social activities or "high status" risky behaviours. - The teacher from sidetracking off the discussion activity, or from allegations that the course is an arena for gossip or intrusion upon the privacy of others.